sssalim-aws/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/2_create_workload_review.md

 ## 2.0 Create AWS Well-Architected Tool Workload.

-In this section of the lab, you will create a workload in the AWS Well-Architected tool
+In this section of the lab, you will create a workload in the AWS Well-Architected tool.

 The Well-Architected Framework Reviews are conducted per workload.
 A workload is a collection of resources and code that delivers business value, such as a customer-facing application or a backend process.

-1. We will start with creating a workload in the Well-Architected Tool.
-Click **Define workload** associated with the necessary AWS tags.
+1. Search for Well-Architected Tool in the AWS console and click **Define workload** associated with the necessary AWS tags.

 ![Section2WATool](/watool/200_Accelerating_Well_Architected_Framework_Reviews_using_integrated_AWS_Trusted_Advisor_insights/Images/section2_tool.png)